erights/quasiParserGenerator/README.md

 Grammar inheritance is implemented by ES6 (aka EcmaScript 2015) class inheritance.
 Each grammar defined by these mechanisms has a ```Parser``` property whose value is the actual class for that tag's parser.
 For example, ```bnf.Parser``` is a parser class that inherits from the ```defaultBaseGrammar.Parser``` class and does the actual parsing work of our ```bnf``` tag.

-# Why is this only a proof of concept?
+# What is Missing?

-The grammar is essentially a PEG (Parsing Expression Grammar), where "```|```" is a prioritied choice operator and backtracking happens only within a rule.
-Although it is set up to support the memoization of a Packrat parser, it does not yet do this memoization, and so potentially has exponential parse times.
+Our grammar is essentially a PEG (Parsing Expression Grammar), where "```|```" is a prioritied choice operator and backtracking happens only within a rule.
+Our parsers do packrat memoization, which should result in linear parse times.

-No support for left recursion.
+  * No support for left recursion.
+  * No support for parameterized rules.
+  * No support for positive or negative lookahead.
+  * No support for exclusive choice.

-Errors within the input to ```bnf``` are hard to debug.
+  * Errors within the input to ```bnf``` are hard to debug.

-Errors within the input to the generated tag (e.g., ```arith```) are hard to debug.
+  * Errors within the input to the generated tag (e.g., ```arith```) are hard to debug.

+All these issues might improve with time, especially by studying and borrowing mechanism from OMeta.
+In particular, having the full memo table available should enable us to report better errors.

 One issue with reporting good errors is unfixable, except by improving the template string mechanism in a future EcmaScript standard: The template string itself doesn't yet carry any source position information.
 If it did (e.g., ```template.sourceMap```), then template string tags could report errors in their input in terms of original source position.
 This would necessarily also expose code to its own source position, which is probably good.